Yandex Cloud

 Group allowing traffic for a cluster Cluster

-Group allowing connection to services from the internet Node group
+Group allowing connections to services from the internet Node group

-Group allowing connection to nodes via SSH Node group
+Group allowing connections to nodes over SSH Node group

 Examples of rulesExamples of rules